Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Conclusion

 \section{Conclusion}

 Bayesian optimisation is a powerful framework for optimising expensive blackbox functions.
 However, with increasingly expensive function evaluations and demands to optimise over complex input spaces, BO methods face new challenges today.
 In this work, we describe our multiple efforts to scale up BO to address the demands of modern large scale applications and techniques for improving robustness of BO methods.
-We implement them in an integrated fashion in an open source platform, \dragonfly, and demonstrate that they outperform naive techniques for BO in a variety of hyperparameter tuning applications.
+We implement them in an integrated fashion in an open source platform, \dragonfly, and demonstrate that they outperform existing platforms for BO in a variety of applications.
 Going forward, we wish to integrate techniques for multi-objective optimisation~\citep{paria2018flexible} and for using customised models via probabilistic programming~\citep{neiswanger2019probo}.

 \paragraph{Acknowledgements:} This work was funded by DOE grant DESC0011114, NSF grant IIS1563887, and the DARPA D3M program.
-KK is supported by a Facebook fellowship and a Siebel scholarship.
-We thank Shuli Jiang and Shalom Yiblet for assisting with the initial development of the code base. { {
+This work was done when KK was a Ph.D. student at Carnegie Mellon University, where he was supported by a Facebook fellowship and a Siebel scholarship.
+We thank Anthony Yu, Shuli Jiang, and Shalom Yiblet for assisting with the development of \dragonfly.